 An outside director serves for a term of three years, which may be extended for additional three-year terms.
 An outside director can be removed from office only under very limited circumstances.
 All of the outside directors must serve on the company's audit committee and compensation committee (including one outside director serving as the chair of the audit committee and the compensation committee), and at least one outside director must serve on each committee of the board of directors.
-As of December 31, 2021, Yoav Chelouche, Guy Gecht and Ray Rothrock are our outside directors under the Israeli Companies Law.
-Yoav Chelouche's and Guy Gecht's term of office will expire in 2024, and Ray Rothrock's term of office will expire in 2023.
+As of December 31, 2023, Yoav Chelouche, Guy Gecht and Ray Rothrock are our outside directors under the Israeli Companies Law.
+Yoav Chelouche's and Guy Gecht's term of office will expire in 2024, and Ray Rothrock's term of office will expire in 2026.

-In 2016, the Israeli Companies Law Regulations were amended to reduce certain duplicative regulatory burden to which Israeli companies publicly-traded on Nasdaq, such as Check Point, are subject to.
-Generally, pursuant to the amended regulations, an Israeli company traded on Nasdaq that does not have a "controlling shareholder" (as defined in the Israeli Companies Law) will be able to elect not to appoint Outside Directors to its Board of Directors and not to comply with the Audit Committee and Compensation Committee composition and chairman requirements of the Israeli Companies Law (as described above); provided, that the company complies with the applicable Nasdaq independent director requirements and the Nasdaq Audit Committee and Compensation Committee composition requirements.
+Pursuant to the Israeli Companies Law Regulations, an Israeli company traded on Nasdaq that does not have a "controlling shareholder" (as defined in the Israeli Companies Law) may elect not to appoint Outside Directors to its Board of Directors and not to comply with the Audit Committee and Compensation Committee composition and chairman requirements of the Israeli Companies Law (as described above); provided, that the company complies with the applicable Nasdaq independent director requirements and the Nasdaq Audit Committee and Compensation Committee composition requirements.
 Accordingly, Check Point is eligible to adopt the relief provided by the amended Israeli regulations.
 To date, Check Point has not elected to adopt such relief.